 Farrell shook his head.
 “This ain’t the Ritz.”

 “There’s a drunk passed out on the floor of his cell and vomit all over the place.”

 “Okay, we’ll clean it up.
 Maybe we can ship the drunk to the hospital.”

-As Scully headed out of the police station, he was silently cursing at himself for being so stupid.
+As Scully headed out of the police station, he was silently cursing himself for being so stupid.
 As soon as Farrell mentioned the Chihuahuas, he should have turned tail and run.
 Now he was stuck with Hughie.
-The case would eat up hours of his time.
-And would he ever get paid?
+The case would eat up hours of his time, and would he ever get paid?
 Not likely, at best dimes on the dollar.
 But at least it was a simple case, simple and straightforward.